cloud-barista/cb-tumblebug/README.md

   - Encrypting Credentials
     ```bash
     init/encCredential.sh
     ```
-    After running the command, you can choose to enter a custom password or let the system generate a random key for you.
+    When executing the script, you have two options: 1) enter your password or 2) let the system generate a random passkey.

-    If you decide to enter a custom password:
+    Option 1: Entering your password:

     ![Image](https://github.com/user-attachments/assets/8f051ce8-9282-4e6d-a8ae-af5c831622c7)

-    If you choose to let the system generate a random key:
+    Option 2: Letting the system generate a random passkey, which MUST be securely stored in a safe location:

     ![Image](https://github.com/user-attachments/assets/807511ee-05d9-481e-a191-d1aad2e9aeb2)

   If you need to update your credentials, decrypt the encrypted file using `decCredential.sh`, make the necessary changes to `credentials.yaml`, and then re-encrypt it.